L. Hanlon, Ph.D.

 Howard, Dorothy.
 Rev. of Wicked John and the Devil, by Richard Chase.

 Rev. of American Folk Tales and Songs.
-English Journal, vol. 78 (Dec.
-1989): 80.
-Review Grade: A. See Walser archive at UNC, below, for older reviews.
+English Journal, vol. 78, Dec.
+1989, p.
+80. Review Grade: A. See Walser archive at UNC, below, for older reviews.

 Rev. of The Complete Tales of Uncle Remus, ed.
 Richard Chase.
 PW: Publishers Weekly.
 2002.
 Brief overview of the 2002 edition, originally issued 1955.
 "Barbara McClintock provides updated jacket art."

 Rev. of Grandfather Tales.
-New York Times Book Review 14 Nov.
+The New York Times Book Review, 14 Nov.
 1948 (clipping in Walser collection at UNC, listed below).
 "As in his earlier collection, 'The Jack Tales,' many of these had their origin across the sea, but, handed down for generations, have taken on a robust American flavor.
 So Robin Hood learns archery from the Indians, Cinderella (called Ashpet here) goes to a meeting instead of a ball, Hansel and Gretel tread a primeval wilderness.
 There is even a remarkable version of King Lear's story.
 There are others, too, of less familiar theme–tall tales of hunting and farming, as told in a Smoky Mountain cabin when old and young celebrate Old-Christmas Eve with traditional festivities.
 'The Grandfather Tales' is a valuable book for storytellers and for readers of any age of imagination and humor."
+New England Bean-Pot by M. Jagendorf is the other folktale book reviewed in the same article by E. L. B., titled "Folk-tales, Elephants, Mysterious Islands."

 Rev. of Grandfather Tales.
 PW: Publishers Weekly.
 2003.
 Brief overview of the 2003 edition.
 "Williams's occasional pen-and-ink drawings add to the handsome package."
 Accessed 8/19/16.